kkaminsk/AppFinder/README.md

 - **Real-time logging** with timestamps for debugging and monitoring

 ### User Interface Features
-- **Menu system** with Help menu and About option linking to GitHub repository
+- **Modern menu bar** with Copy to Clipboard, Open in Notepad, Clear, and Help menus
+- **Progress bar** providing visual feedback during registry scanning operations
 - **Search input** with Enter key support for quick searches
 - **Multi-line output display** with vertical scrolling
-- **Copy to Clipboard** functionality for easy sharing of results
+- **Copy to Clipboard** functionality (menu and button) with validation to prevent errors on empty results
-- **Open in Notepad** feature for external viewing and editing of results
+- **Open in Notepad** feature (menu and button) for external viewing and editing of results
+- **Clear function** to quickly reset the output display
 - **One-click Uninstall** with intelligent selection for multiple uninstall options
+- **Dual access methods** - most features accessible via both menu bar and buttons

 ### Advanced Capabilities
 - **Multiple registry path scanning**: